plone/training/theming/theme-package.rst

     css:content-children="#global_statusmessage"
     />

 To test that, just edit the front page.
-You should see a message from Plone.
+You should see a confirmation-message from Plone.

 Main content area
 *****************